liuderek97/Rails-Two-Sided-Market-Place/README.md

 5. Identify and describe the software to be used in your App.
 ```

+Grapevine was built using Ruby on Rails, and the platform that it was deployed to was heroku.
+During the creation a number of gems were also used for convenience and to streamline production.
+The gems used to assist in the creation of the application were:

+* <a href="https://github.com/plataformatec/devise">Devise V4.6.0</a>: User authentication and login
+* <a href="https://aws.amazon.com/s3/">Amazon AWS S3</a> : Cloud hosting service for image uploading
+* <a href="https://github.com/plataformatec/simple_form">Simple Form</a> : Rails forms styling
+* <a href="https://materializecss.com/">Materialize CSS Release 1.0.0</a> : Front end styling
+* <a href="https://stripe.com/au">Stripe  4.16</a> : Payments handling

 ```
 6. Identify the database to be used in your App and provide a justification for your choice.
 ```

+The database being utilsied in the application is PostgresSQL.
+PostrgesSQL was the chosen database as it is the most advanced and largest open source database allowing for a large number of development possibilities.
+Another advantage of PostgresSQL is that it is scalable and can handle large amounts of data and is designed for high volume environments.
+Furthermore PostgresSQL is ACID(Atomicity, Consistency, Isolation, Durability) which is s a set of properties of database transactions intended to guarantee validity even in the event of errors.
+Furthermore there are a number of Graphical User Interfaces that are compatible with PostgresSQL allowing for greater convenience when dealing with tables in the database and easier visualisation of relationships that tables and models have with eachother in the database.

 ```